Dry Eye Syndrome Austin | Dry Eye Austin, TX | Dell Laser Consultants

 BlephEx™ Eyelid Treatment

 This treatment removes debris and blockage from the eyelid gland openings on the margin of the eyelids.
 It leaves eyelids and lashes looking much more natural and healthy.
-It has been shown to relieve dry eye symptoms in affected patients for up to six months and can often extend the symptomatic relief of LipiFlow® eyelid treatments.
+It has been shown to relieve dry eye symptoms in affected patients for up to six months and can often extend the symptomatic relief of TearCare®, IPL, or LipiFlow® eyelid treatments.
 In the same way a dental hygienist can clean your teeth much more effectively than you can ever brush them at home, our lid hygienists can use this technology to remove debris, oily secretions, and bacteria from the eyelid margin.
 This treatment can also be used prior to cataract surgery in order to decrease the risk of infection and/or inflammation.

 Consistent heat therapy eye masks